-In December 2011, the FASB issued ASU No. 2011-11, "Disclosures about Offsetting Assets and Liabilities".
-ASU 2011-11 amended ASC 210, "Balance Sheet", to converge the presentation of offsetting assets and liabilities between U.S. GAAP and IFRS.
+In December 2011, the FASB issued ASU 2011-11, "Disclosures about Offsetting Assets and Liabilities".
+ASU 2011-11 amended guidance on balance sheet presentation, to converge the presentation of offsetting assets and liabilities between U.S. GAAP and IFRS.
 ASU 2011-11 requires that entities disclose both gross information and net information about both instruments and transactions eligible for offset in the statement of financial position and instruments and transactions subject to an agreement similar to a master netting arrangement.
 In January 2013, the FASB issued ASU 2013-01 which limited the scope of this guidance to derivatives, repurchase type agreements, and securities borrowing and lending transactions.
-The guidance from these updates is effective for fiscal years, and interim periods within those years, beginning after January 1, 2013, which is the

-Company's fiscal year 2014.
-The Company does not believe the adoption will have a significant impact on the Company's consolidated financial statements.
+The guidance from these updates became effective for the Company in fiscal year 2014.
+Adoption of this guidance did not have an impact on the Company's financial statements.

 In February 2013, the FASB issued ASU 2013-02, "Reporting of Amounts Reclassified Out of Accumulated Other Comprehensive Income".
 ASU 2013-02 requires reclassification adjustments for items that are reclassified from accumulated other comprehensive income to net income be presented on the financial statements or in a note to the financial statements.
 The new disclosure requirements are effective for fiscal years, and interim periods within those years, beginning after December 15, 2012.
-As such, ASU 2013-02 will be effective October 1, 2013, for the Company and will be applied prospectively.
-The Company does not believe the adoption will have a significant impact on the Company's consolidated financial statements.
+As such, ASU 2013-02 became effective October 1, 2013, for the Company and is applied prospectively.
+The adoption of this updated authoritative guidance resulted in an additional footnote disclosure but had no effect on our financial condition, results of operations, or cash flows.